Statement by Public Interest Lawyers

 Oral Hearings - Military Witness Evidence

-The Inquiry began hearing evidence from military witnesses on 2nd September 2013 from Finlaison House.
+The Inquiry has finished hearing evidence from the majority of military witnesses.
 The link to the transcripts of that evidence can be found here.

 Oral Hearings - Iraqi and Expert Witness Evidence